 Branding Film for the Launching Event of Honor

-We, at Visual Suspect, produced this short video for the new Honor 20 Series.
-This short film has been created for being screened during the main launching event of the product device, in London.
+At Visual Suspect, we produced this short video for the new Honor 20 Series.
+This short film has been created for being screened during the product device’s main launching event in London.

-We used cinematic standard workflow, from start till completion, from camera till style of framing and editing.
+From the start till completion, we used cinematic workflow standard from camera till style of framing and editing.

-Ass light was a major theme of inspiration for the brand, at the beginning of the video, we placed a series of vast landscapes emphasizing the power of light in nature.
-Then the designer is sketching while the scene is lit with programmed colourfull lights.
+As the light was a major theme of inspiration for the brand, we placed a series of vast landscapes emphasizing the power of light in nature at the beginning of the video.
+Then the designer is sketching while the scene is lit with programmed colorful lights.